 - U.S. News & World Report ranked Montclair State's graduate programs in elementary and secondary teacher education in the top 20 in the nation.
-The report also ranked Montclair State in the top tier of Northern Regional Universities.

-- Montclair State was one of 12 colleges and universities - and the only academic institution in New Jersey - selected to participate in a National Genomics Research Initiative by the Howard Hughes Medical Institute and its Science Education Alliance.

-- Diverse Issues in Higher Education

-magazine ranked Montclair State in

-the top 2% of all schools as a producer

-of undergraduate degrees for minorities.

-Hispanic Outlook in Higher Education

-magazine placed the University on its "Top

-100 Colleges for Hispanics" list for the 14th

-year in a row, awarding Montclair State the

-top ranking in New Jersey.

-- For the third consecutive year, G.l.
-Jobs

-magazine awarded Montclair State the

-designation of "Military Friendly School,"
+The report also ranked Montclair State in the top tier of Northern Regional Universities. - Montclair State was one of 12 colleges and universities - and the only academic institution in New Jersey - selected to participate in a National Genomics Research Initiative by the Howard Hughes Medical Institute and its Science Education Alliance. - Diverse Issues in Higher Education magazine ranked Montclair State in the top 2% of all schools as a producer of undergraduate degrees for minorities.
+The Hispanic Outlook in Higher Education Magazine placed the University on its "Top 100 Colleges for Hispanics" list for the 14th year in a row, awarding Montclair State the top ranking in New Jersey. - For the third consecutive year, G.I.
+Jobs magazine awarded Montclair State the designation of "Military Friendly School."

-which honors the top 20 percent of

-colleges, universities, and trade schools that

-do the most to embrace America's soldiers

-and veterans.

-- U.S. News & World Report included

-Montclair State on its list of "Best Business

-Schools."
-The Princeton Review also named

-Montclair State "A Best Business School."

-- The nonprofit Education Trust labeled

-Montclair State a "Top Gainer" and listed it

-among the top 25 public four-year colleges

-and universities in the nation for its

-improvements in minority graduation rates.

-Montclair State was the only New Jersey

-institution to break into the top 25.
-The

-- University was also ranked in the top 25 nationally in a companion report of "Top Gap Closers," which listed those institutions that were most successful in closing the gap between the graduation rates of minority and non-minority students. - Montclair State was the only state college in New Jersey to make Sierra magazine's list of "Coolest Schools," which recognizes America's most environmentally responsible and forward-looking colleges and universities.
+- U.S. News and World Report included Montclair State on its list of "Best Business Schools."
+The Princeton Review also named Montclair State "A Best Business School." - The nonprofit Education Trust labeled Montclair State a "Top Gainer" and listed it among the top 25 public four-year colleges and universities in the nation for its improvements in minority graduation rates.
+Montclair State was the only New Jersey institution to break into the top 25.
+The University was also ranked in the top 25 nationally in a companion report of "Top Gap Closers," which listed those institutions that were most successful in closing the gap between the graduation rates of minority and non-minority students. - Montclair State was the only state college in New Jersey to make Sierra magazine's list of "Coolest Schools," which recognizes America's most environmentally responsible and forward-looking colleges and universities.
 Montclair State was also included in the first release of The Princeton Review's Guide to 286 Green Colleges.